omar-sobhy/deadfire-builder/README.md

 # Pillars of Eternity Builder

-A character builder for the Obsidian game Pillars of Eternity.
+A character builder for the Obsidian game Pillars of Eternity II: Deadfire.

 ### Requirements